yuexiabaiyi/Pacman/README.md

 Description of the project:

-This project is a small game called Pacman Factory.
+This project is a small game called PacMen Factory.

 You can add as many pacman as you want o make them bounce back and forth on the screen.